 Writer/director Billy Ray Brewton has a list of credits, mostly for short films, that stretches back to 2005, including the zombie comedy DEAD AHEAD and SKANKS IN A ONE HORSE TOWN LIVE!, a two and a half hour musical western.
 With SHOW YOURSELF he moves into much more mainstream territory.

-Essentially a dark drama with some horror elements, SHOW YOURSELF concerns Travis (Ben Hethcoat THE BABYSITTER MURDERS) who ventures into the woods to say goodbye to his recently deceased friend Paul.
+Essentially a dark drama with some horror elements, SHOW YOURSELF concerns Travis (Ben Hethcoat THE MORTUARY COLLECTION) who ventures into the woods to say goodbye to his recently deceased friend Paul.
 However, as he stays in his remote cabin watching old videos of the two of them he finds it harder to leave.
 And the longer he stays the more strange things seem to occur, including the appearance of a mysterious and potentially menacing figure.